Coveo-Turbo/configurable-error-report/README.md

 The Configurable Error Report provides an alternative to the out of the box [`ErrorReport`](https://coveo.github.io/search-ui/components/errorreport.html) component to permit the use of custom titles or HTML on the error message in the place of the defaults that come with the JSUI framework.

+The component has two options:
+- defaultErrorTitle: Determines the title of the report
+- defaultHelpSuggestion: Determines the message of the main report

 Disclaimer: This component was built by the community at large and is not an official Coveo JSUI Component.
 Use this component at your own risk.

 ## Getting Started